 - 1 Tablespoon chopped fresh thyme

-- Preheat oven to 400 degrees F. Line a 9” tart pan with dough and dock using a fork.
+- Preheat oven to 350° F. Place a sheet pan on the lowest rack of the oven.
+Line a 9” tart pan with crust and dock.
 Freeze for 30 minutes.

-- Sauté onions in a large skillet with butter and salt until they are golden and tender, 15-20 minutes.
-Set aside.
+- Sauté onions in a large skillet over medium-high heat with butter and salt, scraping up the browned bits occasionally, until onions are golden and tender, 20-30 minutes Set aside to cool.

-- Meanwhile, cover tart shell with parchment paper and fill with rice, beans, or pie weights.
-Blind bake for 10-12 minutes.
-Remove parchment and rice and bake another 5 minutes until sides of tart are barely starting to color.
+- Meanwhile, line tart shell with parchment paper and fill with rice, beans, or pie weights.
+Place tart pan on top of sheet pan and blind bake for 12 minutes.
+Remove parchment and rice, beans, or weights and bake another 10 minutes until sides of tart are beginning to color and bottom looks cooked.
 Remove from oven.

-- Bake 25 – 30 minutes until filling and golden brown and set.
-If the edges brown too quickly, cover edges with foil.
+- Bake 30–35 minutes on the sheet pan until filling is golden brown and set.
+If the edges of the crust brown too quickly, cover edges with foil.
 Cool 10 minutes and serve hot.

 The tart looks yummy 🙂